unitmatrix/vinted-dns/README.md

     docker run --name bind -d --restart=always --publish 53:53/tcp --publish 53:53/udp --publish 10000:10000/tcp --publish 953:953/tcp --volume /srv/docker/bind:/data   sameersbn/bind:9.11.3-20200507

  Port 10000 is for the webmin admin tool.
-Access it via https://localhost:1000 using with *root*/*password*, create your zone and setup rndc key.
+Access it via https://localhost:1000 with *root*/*password*, create your zone and setup rndc key.
 Make sure to include the following policy for your zone:

      update-policy {
         grant rndc-key zonesub any;